tzinmein/Structure.Sketching/README.original.md

 ## Usage

-The library is fairly simple to use:
+Generally speaking the library is fairly simple to use:

     new Image("ExampleImage.jpg")
         .Apply(new CannyEdgeDetection(Color.Black, Color.White, .9f, .1f))
         .Save("ExampleImage2.jpg");

-The Image class has a Fluent interface and can accept a string pointing to the file to load, a stream, or a byte array along with a width and height if you want a blank image.
+The Image class itself has a Fluent interface and can accept a string pointing to the file to load, a stream, or a byte array along with a width and height if you want a blank image.
 The Apply function applies a filter to the image, however you can specify a rectangle as the second parameter if you want it on only a portion of the image.
 The save function takes either a file name or a stream and an enum specifying the format to save it as.

 For further explanation of the filters, please see the wiki documentation...
 Once I've written it.